 - Close and lock the lid, set the valve to seal and set the pressure cooker to cook on high for 60 minutes.
 Once the time is up, allow the pressure to release for 10 minutes.

-- Open up the pressure cooker and - using gloves or a kitchen towel - carefully lift up the folded-over sling arms and lift out the cake tin with the sling.
+- Open up the Instant Pot/pressure cooker and - using gloves or a kitchen towel - carefully lift up the folded-over sling arms and lift out the cake tin with the sling.

 - Store in the fridge for up to 4 days.
-FYI, the glaze/icing tends to separate after a while.
+FYI, the glaze/icing tends to separate after a while so I suggest using a different frosting/decoration if you think you will have leftovers.

 Stove top/Oven